What are third-party origin trials?

 On the trial's registration page, enable the option to request a third-party token, if available.

 Select one of the choices for restricting usage for a third-party token:

 - Standard Limit: This is the usual limit of 0.5% of Chrome page loads.

 - User Subset: A small percentage of Chrome users will always be excluded from the trial, even when a valid third-party token is provided.
 The exclusion percentage varies (or might not apply) for each trial, but is typically less than 5%.

 Click the Register button to submit your request.

 Your third-party token will be issued immediately, unless further review of the request is required.
 (Depending on the trial, token requests may require review.)

 If review is required, you'll be notified by email when the review is complete and your third-party token is ready.

-If you're registering for a third-party origin trial and have feedback to share on the process or ideas on how we can improve it, create an issue on the Origin Trials GitHub code repo.
+If you're registering for a third-party origin trial and have feedback to share on the process or ideas on how we can improve it, create an Issue on the Origin Trials GitHub repository.